This article was the catalyst for me in going on to write my best selling book, Real Treats. You can check that out here on Amazon.

 GMO corn or soy is not a treat.

-Preservatives that cause rashes, asthma or eczema are not treats.
+Preservatives that can cause rashes, asthma or eczema are not treats.

-Food colourings that alter brain function and cause cancer are not treats.
+Food colourings that can alter brain function and may cause cancer are not treats.

 Car coolant in ice creams is not a treat.

-Meat glue and pink slime in burgers are not treats.
+Meat glue and pink slime (ammonium hydroxide) in some commercial burgers are not treats.

 Trans fats are not a treats.